 While it is implausible to visit Orlando and not encounter a fair measure of sunshine, it can undoubtedly be offset with plenty of rain and the occasional storm.
-Hurricanes are something that worries many first-time visitors, but it would be unusual for them to ruin your vacation.
+Hurricanes worry many first-time visitors, but it would be unusual for them to ruin your vacation.

 We have created a Guide to Orlando Weather which has further information.

-After your initial research, you will want to start writing down your vacation plans.
+After your initial research, you will want to write down your vacation plans.
 Our Free Walt Disney World Planners are a great resource to help create a perfect Walt Disney World Vacation Plan.

 Planning your Walt Disney World Vacation is an essential activity.
-Planning your vacation is still necessary for 2022, but there are significant changes in how you do this.
-Traditional key booking windows at Walt Disney World, including how you make dining reservations, have now changed.
+Traditional key booking windows at Walt Disney World, including how you make dining reservations, have changed in recent years.

 We will guide you through all the Essential Disney World Knowledge you need to plan & enjoy your vacation.
-Keep checking this guide as the information is likely to change regularly.
+Keep checking this Guide, as information changes regularly.

 Several changes were introduced when Walt Disney World reopened to keep guests safe.
-However, there has been a relaxation of many of these policies.
-Face coverings are no longer required at Walt Disney World, but it is possible this advice may change, and it is probably worth packing them just in case!
-Current guidance is:-
+However, there has been a relaxation of all of these policies.
+Things have changed significantly in the last year, and Disney no longer issues any advice over extra safety measures.

 Disney Park Pass Reservation System